Tom Brislin: Biography

 Brislin graduated from Immaculata High School in Somerville, New Jersey, and was inducted into the school’s hall of fame in 2016.
-He went on to study classical and jazz piano performance at William Paterson University under the tutelage of notable musicians Harold Mabern, Rufus Reid, and Pete Malinverni, and others.
+He went on to study classical and jazz piano performance at William Paterson University under the tutelage of notable musicians Harold Mabern, Norman Simmons,Rufus Reid, and others.
 During this period, Brislin performed in a variety of venues and styles, ranging from solo piano, jazz quartets, rock bands, church music, and dance bands.